pcgrenier/pcgrenier.github.io/source/_posts/2015-02-05-apache-nifi-processors.markdown

 ### <a name="PutSQS"></a>PutSQS
 Publishes a message to an Amazon Simple Queuing Service Queue

+### <a name="PutSyslog"></a>PutSyslog
+Sends Syslog messages to a given host and port over TCP or UDP.
+Messages are constructed from the "Message ___" properties of the processor which can use expression language to generate messages from incoming FlowFiles.
+The properties are used to construct messages of the form: (<PRIORITY>)(VERSION )(TIMESTAMP) (HOSTNAME) (BODY) where version is optional.
+The constructed messages are checked against regular expressions for RFC5424 and RFC3164 formatted messages.
+The timestamp can be an RFC5424 timestamp with a format of "yyyy-MM-dd'T'HH:mm:ss.SZ" or "yyyy-MM-dd'T'HH:mm:ss.S+hh:mm", or it can be an RFC3164 timestamp with a format of "MMM d HH:mm:ss".
+If a message is constructed that does not form a valid Syslog message according to the above description, then it is routed to the invalid relationship.
+Valid messages are sent to the Syslog server and successes are routed to the success relationship, failures routed to the failure relationship.

 ### <a name="ReplaceText"></a>ReplaceText
 This processor updates the content of a FlowFile by evaluating a regular expression (regex) against the content and replacing the section of content that matches the regular expression with an alternate, user-defined, value.